Geeks in Phoenix

 How to find Windows 10 features and programs

-Since Windows 10 is the most popular operating system right now, getting to all settings and controls is essential.
-But locating some of the components can be kind of tricky.
+Since Windows 10 is a popular operating system, getting to all settings and controls is essential.
+However, locating some of the components can be kind of tricky.
 So here are some of my favorite ways to find Windows 10 features and applications.

 Power User menu

-Did you know that you can get to Settings, Computer Management, or an Admin Command Prompt / Admin PowerShell in Windows 10 with just a couple of keystrokes or mouse clicks?
+Did you know you can get to Settings, Computer Management, or an Admin Command Prompt / Admin PowerShell in Windows 10 with just a few keystrokes or mouse clicks?
 That's just what you can do and more when you use the Power User menu.

 The two different versions of the Power User menu in Windows 10

-The Power User menu first appeared in Windows 8 to kind of supplement users need to find essential programs and features quickly.
-Without a Start Menu, it was tough for regular users to find anything inside of Windows 8.
-The Power User menu made up for no Start Menu, well not really, but it was better than nothing at all.
+The Power User menu first appeared in Windows 8 to supplement users' need to find essential programs and features quickly.
+Without a Start Menu, it was tough for regular users to find anything inside Windows 8.
+The Power User menu made up for no Start Menu, well, not really, but it was better than nothing at all.

 The Power User menu contains shortcuts to the most used programs and features inside Windows 10 (see list below).
 In the Taskbar settings,